a2stuff/a2d/res/notes/testplan.md

 ## Puzzle

 * Launch DeskTop.
 Apple > Puzzle.
-Verify that the puzzle does not show as scrambled until the mouse button or a key is pressed.
+Verify that the puzzle does not show as scrambled until the mouse button is clicked on the puzzle or a key is pressed.
 Repeat and verify that the puzzle is scrambled differently each time.
+* Launch DeskTop.
+Apple > Puzzle.
+Verify that you can move and close the window using the title bar before the puzzle is scrambled.
+* Launch DeskTop.
+Apple > Puzzle.
+Verify that you can close the window using Esc or Apple+W before the puzzle is scrambled.
+* Launch DeskTop.
+Apple > Puzzle.
+Scramble then solve the puzzle.
+After the victory sound plays, click on the puzzle again.
+Verify that the puzzle scrambles and that it can be solved again.
+* Launch DeskTop.
+Apple > Puzzle.
+Scramble the puzzle.
+Move the window so that only the title bar of the window is visible on screen.
+Use the arrow keys to move puzzle pieces.
+Verify that the puzzle pieces don't mispaint on the desktop.

 ## Run Basic Here